 The CPTPP establishes clear rules to ensure that Canadian suppliers of goods, services and construction services have access to open, fair and transparent processes when bidding for procurement contracts in CPTPP countries.
 The Agreement expands government procurement commitments with existing free trade agreement partners, including Chile and Peru, and secures new access to procurement opportunities in Australia, Brunei, Malaysia and Vietnam.

-Facilitating two-way investment between Manitoba and the Asia-Pacific region
+Facilitating two-way investment between Manitoba and the Indo-Pacific region

 The CPTPP’s investment rules will provide greater stability and protection for investors, while preserving the rights of federal, provincial and territorial governments to legislate and regulate in the public interest.
 In areas such as energy, mining, manufacturing, financial services and professional services, Canadian investors will enjoy transparent and predictable access to CPTPP markets.
 Strong rules will ensure that investors from Canada are treated in a fair, equitable and non-discriminatory manner, allowing them to compete on an equal footing with other investors in CPTPP countries.
 Canadian investors will also have access to a fair and transparent investor-state dispute settlement mechanism.